max-schweikl/stock-analysis/README.md

 # stock-analysis
-Performing analysis on stock data with VBA
+Performing analysis on stock data with VBA.

 ## Overview of Project